-1 litem.
+1 been terminated.

-- (n) "Hospital" means a facility licensed as a hospital under the law of any state or a facility operated as a hospital by the United States, a state, or a subdivision of a state. - (o) "Identification card" means an official state personal identification card issued by the secretary of state under 1972 PA 222, MCL 28.291 to 28.300. - (p) "Know" means to have actual knowledge. - (q) "Minor" means an individual who is under 18 years of age. - 13 (s) "Organ procurement organization" means a person certified 14 or recertified by the secretary Secretary of the United States 15 department of health and human services Department of Health and 16 Human Services as a qualified organ procurement organization under 17 42 USC 273(b). - 20 (u) "Person" means an individual, corporation, business trust, 21 estate, trust, partnership, limited liability company, association, 22 joint venture, public corporation, government or governmental 23 subdivision, agency, or instrumentality or any other legal or 24 commercial entity. - (v) "Physician" means an individual authorized to practicemedicine or osteopathic medicine and surgery under the law of anystate. - (w) "Procurement organization" means an eye bank, organprocurement organization, or tissue bank.

-- (x) "Prospective donor" means an individual who is dead or near death and has been determined by a procurement organization to have a body part that could be medically suitable for transplantation, therapy, research, or education.
-The term does not include an individual who has made a refusal. - (y) "Reasonably available" means able to be contacted by a procurement organization without undue effort and willing and able to act in a timely manner consistent with existing medical criteria necessary for the making of an anatomical gift. - (z) "Recipient" means an individual into whose body a decedent's body part has been or is intended to be transplanted. - (aa) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form. - (bb) "Refusal" means a record created under section 10107 thatexpressly refuses to make an anatomical gift of an individual'sbody or body part. - - (i) Executes or adopts a tangible symbol. - (ii) Attaches to or logically associates with the record an electronic symbol, sound, or process. - (dd) "State" means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States. - (ee) "Technician" means an individual determined to bequalified to remove or process body parts by an appropriate organization that is licensed, accredited, or regulated under federal or state law.
-The term includes an enucleator.
+- (u) "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, public corporation, government or governmental subdivision, agency, or instrumentality or any other legal or commercial entity. - (v) "Physician" means an individual authorized to practice medicine or osteopathic medicine and surgery under the law of any state. - 10 (w) "Procurement organization" means an eye bank, organ11 procurement organization, or tissue bank. - (x) "Prospective donor" means an individual who is dead or near death and has been determined by a procurement organization to have a body part that could be medically suitable for transplantation, therapy, research, or education.
+The term does not include an individual who has made a refusal. - (y) "Reasonably available" means able to be contacted by a procurement organization without undue effort and willing and able to act in a timely manner consistent with existing medical criteria necessary for the making of an anatomical gift. - (z) "Recipient" means an individual into whose body a decedent's body part has been or is intended to be transplanted. - (aa) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form. - (bb) "Refusal" means a record created under section 10107 that expressly refuses to make an anatomical gift of an individual's body or body part. - 29 (cc) "Sign" means that, with the present intent to